khiara/DSND_CNN_Dog_Detector/README.md

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

-4. Download the bottleneck features for the dog dataset and place it in the repo, at location `path/to/dog-project/bottleneck_features`.
+4. Download the bottleneck features for the dog dataset transfer learning, and place it in the repo, at location `path/to/dog-project/bottleneck_features`.
 * [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz)
 * [ResNet-50 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz)
 * [Inception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogInceptionV3Data.npz)
 * [Xception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogXceptionData.npz)

+Dependencies
+* Python v3.*
+* sklearn
+* numpy
+* matplotlib
+* pandas
+* keras
+* glob
+* cv2
+* tqdm
+* PIL

 ## 3. File Description